Escalon, California: History

 Escalon is a Spanish word meaning stepping stones.
-What relation it has to the town is difficult to imagine.
-James W. Jones, the founder of the town, is said to have seen the name in a book in the Stockton Free Library and pleasing him he gave the name to the place.
+James W. Jones, the founder of the town, is said to have seen the name in a book in the Stockton Free Library and gave it to the town because he liked it.
 His father died in 1893, leaving quite a fortune.
 He willed the old home place to James W., together with the adjoining 1,000 acres.
-The land at that time was not of any great value, but in the following year along came the Valley Railroad, recorded in another chapter, and the land began to increase in value.
-As soon as Mr. Jones was assured of the railroad crossing the land he engaged a surveyor and laid off the town.
-The boundary lines run nearly north, south, east and west, but the streets run diagonally, thus some blocks are square, others oblong, some are rectangular and several blocks are triangular in shape.
+The land was not of any great value, but became more valuable the following year with the construction of the Valley Railroad, whose owners planned to cross Jones's land.
+Jones engaged a surveyor and laid off the town.
+The boundary lines run nearly north, south, east and west, but the streets run diagonally, so some blocks are square, others oblong, some are rectangular and several blocks are triangular in shape.

 John McGinnis, in recording some of the first events in Escalon says, "In the month of August, 1894, I was accosted, in Stockton, by a promoter of the townsite, Mr. Harlon, and was prevailed upon to make the trip to Escalon.
 The four-horse stage was brought forward by the hostler and James Jones, popularly called 'Jim, 'took the ribbons.
 Leaving there about 9:00 o'clock A. M., driving out the old French Camp Road, we arrived at the Jones home place, the brick house, about noon.
 With hospitality, an attribute of the Jones family, we sat down to a feast, fit for a king, and did full justice to it.
 We afterwards walked over and viewed the townsite, east of the then only graded roadbed.
 It was graded by a railroad company called the 'Valley Road.'
 We then passed, through a thrifty vineyard, the very first vines to be propagated by Johnny Jones — 'Jim's' father.
 We then passed the Jones' blacksmith shop just east, across the road from where the Tidewater depot used to be located.
 I again visited Escalon in 1900.
 There was then a depot, a store had been built but had not opened for business, the pioneer saloon, and. a temporary hotel on the Jackson property, also used as a dwelling and post office, Mrs. Jackson being postmistress."